Mon. Sep 25th, 2023

 Marcus Pearson is a qualified SSP Therapist, trained and experienced in the practical and clinical applications of Polyvagal Theory as developed by Prof Stephen Porgess.

-He uses SSP in conjunction with other modalities such as art, music, dance, exercise and uses other tools such as HRV and PEMF.
+He uses SSP in conjunction with other modalities such as P.A.C.E. (including art, music, dance, and exercise) as part of Emotional Coaching.

-He runs workshop’s and training on how to practically apply such insights on a practical basis – read on for more details.
+He runs workshop’s and training on how to practically apply such insights on a practical basis.
+This is excellent if you have mutiple individuals needing support, especially if they are at different locations – read on for more details.

 VFP-SSP